EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 ##### Deleting a User

 The **Administrators** group in OpenL Studio must contain at least one administrator user.
-That it, the only OpenL Studio administrator cannot be deleted.
+The only OpenL Studio administrator cannot be deleted.

 Initial users created during OpenL Studio installation and the currently logged in user cannot be deleted as well.